Absolute value – the distance of a number from 0, always a positive number, represented by |□|

 Classical – a math discipline that uses Euclidean space and conventional perspectives of number theory, tends to be the most useful for practical tasks

-Commutative property – an operation that can rearrange the operands and come to the same answer (e.g., 4 + 3 = 3 + 4)
+Commutative property – an operation that can rearrange the operands and come to the same answer (e.g., 4 + 3 = 3 + 4), contrast to non-commutative

 Composing – combining multiple smaller elements to make larger math elements, opposite of decomposing